ladrak/cambia/README.md

 Tools
 1. In your opinion, what’s helpful about version control systems?
 What’s annoying about them?
+  Version control systems help developer view a history of the changes that happend in an application.
+It also helps use to work "branch" experimental code, so we can make changes without introducing new bugs.
+Even if we do, version control systems let us quickly roll back our code to a state when we new it was functioning properly.
+  The most annoying thing about version control is having to merge different branches of code.
+Some times, when multiple developers are working on different changes, there comes a point in which a decision has to be made about which code is the most appropriate to integrate with the main source.
+These merges need to be done carefully.

 2. What are some pros and cons of using Docker to develop, test, and deploy software?
+  Docker is nice because you have a sandboxed execution environment.
+That means you can have confidence that errors are not caused by applications installed or other changes to your OS.
+When it comes to debugging this is a life saver.
+It also helps because if you need to test code in a specific way, it is quick and easy to start a docker container that is already preconfigured with your needs.

 3. How do you choose which language to use for a given task?
 How did you choose the language for the programming exercise above?
+  The choice of langues really depends on the problem domain.
+If I'm working on Windows, I'm using something that is .NET.
+If I'm working on Linux, I'm chosing something like Java, or Bash.
+For the task given, I used the languages given by the requirements.

 Testing Methodology